spesmilo/electrum-docs/cmdline.rst

 Command Line
 ============

 Electrum has a powerful command line.
 This page will show you a few basic principles.

+Note that this page has been updated for Electrum 4.0.

 Using the inline help